hmcts/rd-professional-api/README.md

 Once Verify on url `http://localhost:9292/`
 The pact contract(s) should be published

-Remember to return the localhost back to the remote broker
+Remember to return the localhost back to the remote broker.